Build log: 3D printer Anycubic Predator Height mod

 Tap and die set

-Metal files (if you’re not getting new gantry)
+Metal mini files or a way to drill open the wheel mounts (if you’re not getting new open-build carriages)

 Voltmeter + soldering equipment or wire connectors etc